open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 ## Trade-offs and mitigations

+### Naming question

+This proposal changes the logic of the `TraceIDRatioBased` sampler, currently part of the OpenTelemetry specification, in a way that makes the name no longer meaningful.
+The proposed sampler may be named `ConsistentSampler` and the existing `TraceIDRatioBased` sampler can be deprecated.

+Many SDKs already implement the `TraceIDRatioBased` sampler and it has been used for probability sampling at trace roots with arbitrary (i.e., not power-of-two) probabilities.
+Because of this, we may keep the current (under-specified) `TraceIDRatioBased` sampler and rename it `ProbabilitySampler` to convey that it does behave in a specified way with respect to the bits of the TraceID.

 ### Not using TraceID randomness

 It would be possible, if TraceID were specified to have at least 61